ffvoigt/minimal-mistakes-playground/_pages/features.md

     alt: "From your sample to data in less than 10 minutes"
     title: "From your sample to data in less than 10 minutes"
-    excerpt: 'A mesoSPIM can provide you with isotropic data from a cleared and mounted whole mouse brain within less than 10 minutes.
-Typical single-color acquisitions in cleared mouse brains are done at 6.5 μm voxel size and take approximately 6 minutes.'
+    excerpt: 'A mesoSPIM can provide you with isotropic data from a cleared and mounted whole mouse brain within 5-8 minutes.
+Typical single-color acquisitions in cleared mouse brains are done at 6.5 μm voxel size.'
     btn_label: "Enlarge image"
     btn_class: "btn--primary"
 feature_row_aslm: